Proposed Kline development would generate 9,000 trips per day, transform old dairy farm site

 For the development to be approved, supervisors would need to amend the county’s comprehensive plan for the area.
 The current land use of semi-rural residential on half of the property and office and retail on the second half of the land would be changed to “center of community” to allow for a mixed-uses to include homes, office, small retail shops, and restaurants.

-The proposal calls for the retail building commercial buildings along Prince William Parkway across from a Harris Teeter grocery store in Manassas City.
+The proposal calls for building commercial buildings along Prince William Parkway across from a Harris Teeter grocery store in Manassas City.
 For these structures, supervisors must also approve multiple special-use permits for a Sheetz gas station, an unnamed drive-through fast food restaurant, a CVS Pharmacy with a drive-through window, and a self-storage facility that would all be built at the site.

 “With the number of rezonings and special use permits needed, this is like six projects in one,” said Prince William County Planner Scott Meyer.